Top Tips and Timeline for Jogging or Running after Breast Surgery – Taking Your New Breast Implants for a run

 You will be taught about the proper techniques for performing a breast massage as well as the appropriate time to perform them.

 Sleeping position: It is recommended that you sleep on your back while keeping your breasts in an elevated position for the initial few weeks.
-Sleeping on your side or your back in the first few weeks will put further stress on your breast that may result in further complications.
+Sleeping on your side or your back in the first few weeks will put further stress on your breast which may result in further complications.
 See How to Sleep Better after Breast Surgery.

 Do not ignore any signs and symptoms of discomfort

-Generally, patients can perform light intensity exercises two or three weeks after breast surgery, you should remember that recovery time will vary for each individual.
+Generally, patients can perform light-intensity exercises two or three weeks after breast surgery, you should remember that recovery time will vary for each individual.
 In some cases, patients may be able to return to their exercise routine as usual while some may still experience discomfort while exercising.
 So, you need to be careful and watch out for any unwanted signs and symptoms.
 You should immediately stop if you experience any discomfort while running.
 You should not continue such exercises and consult with Dr Turner immediately for further medical management.

-Top Tips for Running and Jogging with new Breast Implants
+Top Tips for Running and Jogging with New Breast Implants

 To better prepare yourself for any strenuous activity or running after breast surgery, the following tips can be of great help: